 Stephen is based out of Sacramento California and as such, much of his work represents a specialty in some of the natural landscapes of the area such as the American River Parkway, the oak woodlands in the surrounding foothills, and some of the local wildlife preserves such as the Yolo, Sacramento National Wildlife Refuge, and Cosumnes River Nature Preserve.
 On a broader basis, his photographic coverage spans most of the northern and central portion of California from the Pacific coast to the Sierras, White Mountains, and southwest desert regions.
 Out-of-state coverage includes Oregon, Nevada, Arizona, Utah, and New Mexico.
 Multiple week trips including hiking into the back country and high sierras, technical canyoneering through the slots of Utah, kayaking on the Pacific, and other adventure forms of travel are typical and part of the challenge in getting the better shots.

-Stephen has exhibited his work in multiple forums including a juried show on the scenic American River Parkway at the Viewpoint Photographic Gallery for the month of December, 2011.
-In addition his images have been used in a variety of non-profit venues including the California State Park calendar (July 2011), various brochures, websites, plus a supporting image for an international independent film.
+Stephen has exhibited his work in multiple forums including a juried show on the scenic American River Parkway at the Viewpoint Photographic Gallery.
+In addition his images have been used in a variety of non-profit venues including multiple environmentally minded organizations, various brochures, websites, the periodical High Country News, plus a supporting image for an international independent film.

-As an accomplished computer engineer by profession with the Intel Corporation, he tries to apply a more scientific and methodical approach for capturing some of his more unique images.
+As an accomplished computer engineer, he applies a more scientific and methodical approach for capturing some of his more unique images.
 Use of astronomical data, topographical and satellite maps, and a compass are sometimes utilized to plan some of these shooting endeavors.
 Time is also spent studying the wildlife and natural history of the area in order to more fully appreciate what is being photographed.
-His philosophy in post processing is to preserve the honesty of the image as it originally was viewed.
+His philosophy in post-processing is to preserve the honesty and realism of the image as it originally was viewed while correcting for the technological deficiences in the capture process.
 In this day and age with the advanced state of sophistication in photo processing tools, he has stayed abreast of these most advanced methods to achieve the best quality results.
 But at the same time Stephen is concerned about the effect that such tools will have on the truthfulness of photography and the potential for it to undercut its reputation as a documentary form of media.

 He is a member of the Viewpoint Gallery in midtown Sacramento.
 The following